Brian the Bachelor: Plot

 Meanwhile, Chris has a pimple on his face which he names "Doug".
 Lois worries about Chris, as Doug, who can talk, tells Chris to make some mischief.
-He goes to the Swansons' house and sets a bag of feces on fire on their porch, and writes “That’s enough, John Mayer” in spraypaint on the wall of the Quahog Mini-Mart.
-Lois sees Chris sneaking back into his room and is going to punish him but Chris tells her that Doug said he does not have to listen to her.
-This outrages Lois, deciding to go to Goldman's Pharmacy the next day and get some astringent to get rid of Doug.
-However, the next day, as Peter and Lois head to Goldman's, they realize there has been a break-in, and someone has destroyed Mort's entire stock of acne medication.
-That night, when Brooke comes over for dinner to meet Brian's family, Doug tells Chris to lift up Brooke's shirt, while Stewie asks how long Brooke has been a hooker.
-He does this, shocking and offending the family.
-Joe comes in, saying he has proof that it was Chris who vandalized, broke into Goldman's Pharmacy and stole Mort's acne medication.
-Chris decides he no longer wants to listen to Doug after he made his mom cry, but Doug says he could make Chris punch himself, or even worse, shoot him in the brain.
-Chris finally winds up at the dermatology clinic, and a struggle ensues as Doug tries to shoot him in the brain, but Chris manages to overpower him and use cortisone on Doug, finally taking him out.
+He goes to the Swansons' house and sets a bag of feces on fire on their porch, and writes "That's enough, John Mayer" in spray paint on the wall of the Quahog Mini-Mart.
+Lois sees Chris sneaking back into his room and tries to punish him, but Chris tells her that Doug said not to listen to her.
+An outraged Lois goes to Goldman's Pharmacy the next day to get some astringent to get rid of Doug, only to find there has been a break-in, and someone has destroyed Mort's entire stock of acne medication.
+Joe later comes to the Griffins, saying he has proof that it was Chris who vandalized, broke into Goldman's Pharmacy and stole Mort's acne medication.
+Having had enough of Doug's bad influence and terrified of Doug's threats to kill him, Chris finally goes to the dermatology clinic to get him removed.
+A struggle ensues as Doug tries to shoot Chris in the brain, but Chris manages to overpower him and uses cortisone on Doug, finally neutralizing him.